SEIR-7-06/python-oop/README.md

 connected to a landline has specific features, just as a smartphone does.
 They are both types of phones.
 Roughly, this is how inheritance works.

-We can define one general class to model something like an **Phone** and then `inherit` the methods and properties of the class to make new classes out of the first class, like **IPhone** and **AndroidPhone**.
+We can define one general class to model something like a **Phone** and then `inherit` the methods and properties of the class to make new classes out of the first class, like **IPhone** and **AndroidPhone**.